Iran–Pakistan gas pipeline: Companies

 At different times several companies have been interested in building the pipeline.
 Companies included Gazprom, BHP, National Iranian Gas Company, Petronas, and Total.
 A consortium consisting of Royal Dutch Shell, BG Group, Petronas and an Iranian business group had negotiated on exporting of gas from South Pars to Pakistan.
 From India, GAIL had been involved.
 However, the pipeline's section in Iran was built by the National Iranian Gas Company.
-It used Khatam al-Anbia as a subcontractor.
+It used Khatam al-Anbiya Construction Headquarters as a subcontractor.
 In Pakistan, InterState Gas Systems is responsible for the construction of the pipeline.

 The contract for engineering, procurement, construction and financing of Pakistan's section was signed with Iran's Tadbir Energy.
 Iran agreed to provide a $500 million loan for construction payable in 20 years.
 However, on 13 December 2013, Pakistan's Minister for Petroleum and Natural Resources Shahid Khaqan Abbasi said that Iran refused to fund the project citing 'acute financial constraint' as the reason.
 Pakistan authorities however said to remain committed to the project.
 Both sides have decided to constitute a working group which would re-establish in two months the new parameters for the projects, including a new time frame and other important issues involving financing of the pipeline to be laid down in the territory of Pakistan.